 Also Read: Drupchhu or Holy Spring Waters in Bhutan: Beliefs and Benefits

 Kunzangdrak contains a lovely collection of woodblocks and various stone footprints.
 It also has clay and copper graphics.
 Several stone structures can be seen throughout the mountain and on the rock face.
+Among them is the self-arisen face of Zambala on a cliff.

-Kuenzangdrak monastery
+Kuenzangdrak Monastery

 The Gangtey Tulku oversees the monastery, including a small monastic school.